• Skip to primary navigation

 This is a delicious and easy kalamata olive and fig tapenade recipe that is made with walnuts, balsamic vinegar, olive oil, and parsley.

-Make this kalamata olive fig tapenade recipe in under 10 minutes with 6 simple ingredients.
+Make this tapenade recipe in under 10 minutes with 6 simple ingredients.

 Tan bowl of sliced black olives with walnuts and chopped figs mounded in bowl with a spoon and garnished with parsley. side view. this …